+b.
 Restoring the Factory Defaults

-Press and hold the "Reset" button for at least 10 seconds then release it.
+Press and hold the "Reset" button for at least 10 seconds, then release it.
 The lights on the Router will momentarily flash.
-When the lights stop blinking, the reset is complete.
+The Power/Ready light will begin to blink.
+When the Power/Ready light becomes solid again, the restore is complete.